stuartpittaway/diyBMSv4/Plugin/README.md

 - LCSC Part Number
 - Package

-CSV BOM grouping rows:
-Componant are grouped by: PartNumber, SupplierRef
+CSV BOM componants are grouped by same PartNumber and SupplierRef

-CSV BOM ordering:
-Componant are order by: Manufacturer, PartNumber
+CSV BOM componants are order by: Manufacturer, PartNumber

-No CPL file while be generated.
+No CPL file will be generated.

 #### JLCPcb configuration: